carolbezerra-dev/bash-exercises/1.WebDevelopment/3.HTML-CSS/README.md

 #### Class 4
 This class I learned the importance to use the semantic tags and it was a preparation to the project

+#### Class 5
+Project time!
+You will find all the details (in portuguese) of the project called Lessons Learned, it closed the block 3 I reached 100% of the required topics! :)